 The molluscum contagiosum virus is transmitted by direct contact with an infected person or indirectly via, for example, toys, towels or clothing.
 Child care centers and schools as well as public pools are potential places for infection.
 For mature adolescents and adults sexual contact can be a source - molluscum contagiosum is also an STI.

-Beginning stage bumps are best treated with Mollenol Sensitive (for children and sensitive areas) or Mollenol standard.
+Appply Mollenol Sensitive (for children and sensitive areas) or Mollenol standard to areas with beginning stage bumps.
 These bumps contain very little pus and Mollenol Patches are best reserved for the larger pus filled bumps.

 Bumps enlarging and pus growing